Grand Jury Approves First Charges In Mueller's Russia Investigation

 In the early 2000s, Manafort headed to Ukraine to work as an adviser to the pro-Russian politician Viktor Yanukovych, helping him win the presidency in 2010.
 Yanukovych was overthrown by a wave of popular protests four years later.
 He fled to Russia.

+Manafort later became an early backer of Trump, eventually assuming the role of the chairman of his insurgent presidential campaign.
+Trump and the White House have lately downplayed the role that Manafort played in the 2016 operation.
+But at the time, their relationship was said to be close.

+Manafort is "the one person in the room that calls him 'Donald,'" as Republican operative Scott Reed told NPR last year.
+"It's not 'Mr. Trump.'
+It's 'Donald.'
+'Come on, Donald; we've got to do the right thing here."

-A spokesman for Manafort did not return a request for comment.
+A spokesman for Manafort did not respond to a request for comment.